 The role of ECMWF in the Copernicus services

 From the start, ECMWF has been strongly involved in the development of Copernicus information services.
-It coordinated the pilot atmosphere service (MACC-II) and currently coordinates a precursor of the climate change service (ERA-CLIM2).
-ECMWF is also involved in the marine and emergency services, by running in particular the computational centre and hosting the information system platform of the European Flood Awareness System (EFAS).
+It coordinated the pilot atmosphere service (MACC-II) and a precursor of the climate change service (ERA-CLIM2).
+ECMWF is also involved in the marine and emergency services, by running in particular the computational centre and hosting the information system platform of the European Flood Awareness System (EFAS) and the computational centre for Copernicus Emergency Management Service – Fire.

 These services are developed and operated in a way that complements the established range of meteorological and environmental services that are operated nationally.
 The strong involvement of current service providers and key representatives from the relevant academic communities ensures the Copernicus services can benefit most fully from existing infrastructure and knowledge.
 It also ensures that the services are implemented in a manner consistent with the EU principles of complementarity and subsidiarity.